apicize/lib-rust/README.md

 ### Buliding JavaScript Dependencies

-The [build.rs](./build.rs) file triggers a Webpack build of the JavaScript dependencies defined in [./test-framework](./test-framework/index.js).
-Adding new functionality involves adding depdencies to [./test-framework/package.json](./test-framework/package.json) and then exposing variables/functions in [./test-framework/index.js](./test-framework/index.js).
-Note that when creating variables that are exposed to the test runner you should *not* use `const`, `var` or `let` to define them.
-Also, you should add tests to [test_runner.rs](./src/test_runner.rs) to ensure any additions are working properly upon rebuild.
+The [build.rs](./build.rs) file triggers a copy of the file `test-framework/dist/framework.min.js` file, which is used in the test runner.

-> Note: you must have **yarn** installed to build this library
+If you change `test-framework/index.js` or dependencies, you will need to rebuild `framework.min.js`  To do, run `yarn build` from the `test-framework` directory.